-Using hard water (water with excess calcium, magnesium, and iron) can weaken your hair and cause temporary hair loss.
-But thankfully, the effects of hard water on hair can be reversed.
-Keep reading to know why hard water is bad for your hair and what you can do to restore your hair health.
+Hard water contains too much magnesium, calcium, and iron, weakening your hair and causing significant hair loss.
+However, the consequences of hard water on hair can be rectified.
+Continue reading to learn how hard water may affect your hair and what you can do to make it healthy again.

 In This Article